gajus/slonik/README.md

 <a name="slonik-built-in-interceptors-benchmarking-interceptor"></a>
 ### Benchmarking interceptor

-Summarizes all queries that were run during the life-time of the connection.
+Summarizes all queries that were run during the life-time of a connection.

 Example output: